-Travelers planning to climb Mount Kilimanjaro frequently ask how Long Does it Take to Climb Mount Kilimanjaro?
-The answer to that question depends on a number of different variables, not the least of which is which route you choose.
+Travelers planning to climb Mount Kilimanjaro frequently ask how long does it take to climb Mount Kilimanjaro?
+It takes between five to nine days to complete but the other answer is, It depends on a number of different variables, not the least of which is which route you choose.
 But, there is another important thing to consider when answering this question as well – how badly do you want to get to the summit?

 Simply put, the more days you spend on the mountain acclimatizing, the better your chances of reaching the top.
 Climbers who spend only 5 days on Kilimanjaro have the lowest success rate, while those who spend 8 or 9 days trekking have a much better chance of standing on the Roof of Africa.